 - to identify areas for improvement in relation to service delivery and the outcomes of care.

-This year's NNAP/NDAU Collaborators Meeting took place on 5 February 2013.
-The event provided an overview of the progress to date, current work and gave delegates the opportunity to contribute to the future of the NNAP.
+This annual meeting provides an overview of the progress to date, current work and gives delegates the opportunity to contrubute to the future of the NNAP.
 To register for this meeting please contact email@example.com

-Presentations from the day can be found here
+Presentations from the 2013 meeting can be found here

 The nineth (August 2013) NNAP newsletter is now availableand It contains the results from our User Survey which was conducted in February 2013